 Stanislaus Family Justice Center Foundation

 The Stanislaus Family Justice Center (SFJC), offers compassion and hope for victims and survivors of domestic violence, sexual assault, child abuse, elder abuse and human trafficking with collaborative services in one safe place.
-We have a number of agencies located on site which offers these services at no cost.
+They have a number of agencies located on site, which offer services at no cost.

 - (209) 525-5130